-Cervical myelopathy (condition of the spinal cord) is a condition that affects the spinal cord in the neck (cervical spine).
-The will talk about the compressive entity of cervical myelopathy in this piece.
-As spinal cord becomes compressed, this can lead to spinal cord damage.
-We call this compression around the spinal cord spinal stenosis.
-This is a serious condition that should be evaluated by a neurological surgeon.
+Cervical myelopathy is a condition that affects the spinal cord in the neck (cervical spine).
+When the spinal cord becomes compressed in the neck it is called cervical myelopathy.
+Spinal cord compressed can lead to spinal cord damage.
+We call this compression around the spinal cord – spinal stenosis.
+This can be a serious condition that should be evaluated by a neurologist/neurological surgeon.
 Generally speaking, cervical stenosis causing myelopathy is due to the following conditions:

 - Intervertebral disc herniation

-The symptoms of cervical myelopathy are probably what most would image compression around the spinal cord to be.
-It includes numbness in the hands, trunk, legs and limbs, stiffness in the arms and legs, loss of balance, neck pain, headache and weakness in the limbs.
-Symptoms may seem to come and go without warning and can progress rapidly.
+The symptoms of cervical myelopathy can include numbness in the hands, trunk, and limbs, stiffness in the arms and legs, loss of balance, neck pain, headache and weakness in the limbs.
+Symptoms may come and go without warning and can progress rapidly.
 This is a serious condition that can lead to paralysis and must be assessed immediately.
-Neck and back pain may not be present and as such cannot be relied on to make a diagnosis in the clinical sense.
-A chiropractor or physiotherapist with experience in spinal conditions will know this.
+Neck and back pain may not be present and as such cannot be relied on to make a diagnosis.